 Andre Harrell

 Andre O’Neal Harrell (September 26, 1960 – May 7, 2020) was an American record executive, media proprietor, and former rapper.
-He formed the short lived East Coast hip hop duo Dr. Jeckyll & Mr. Hyde in 1980, who signed with Profile Records the following year.
-After their disbandment, he founded the record label Uptown Records, which became prominent in the sound of contemporary R&B, new jack swing, and hip hop music into the coming decade.
+He formed the short lived East Coast hip hop duo Dr. Jeckyll & Mr. Hyde with Alonzo Brown in 1980, who signed with Profile Records the following year.
+After their 1986 disbandment, he founded the record label Uptown Records that same year, which saw commercial success in contemporary R&B, new jack swing, and hip hop music releases into the coming decade.
 The label entered a distribution deal with MCA Records and signed artists including Jodeci, Heavy D & the Boyz, Mary J. Blige, Guy, and Al B. Sure, as well as then-unknowns the Notorious B.I.G. and Puff Daddy, among others.
-He is credited for discovering and giving the latter his start in the industry in 1990.
+He is credited with discovering and giving the latter his start in the industry in 1990.
 Harrell was later appointed as CEO of Motown from 1995 to 1997.

 Harrell was born in New York City borough the Bronx on September 26, 1960.
 His father, Bernie, worked at a produce market in the Bronx's Hunts Point section; his mother, Hattie, was a nurse's aide.

 Harrell graduated from Charles Evans Hughes High School in 1978.
-He attended Baruch College, and then transferred to Lehman College.
-With the aim of being a newscaster, he majored in communications and business management.
-In his third year, he withdrew and took work at a local radio station.
+He attended Baruch College, and then transferred to Lehman College in the fall of 1980.
+With the aim of being a newscaster, he majored in communications and business management.[11]
+After spring 1983, he withdrew from Lehman and began working full-time selling airtime on WINS radio in New York City, continuing to perform on the weekends.[11]

 In 1988, Harrell was offered a label deal MCA Music Entertainment Group.
 After he had multiple successful releases, in 1992, MCA offered Harrell a multimedia deal, which involved film and television productions.
 They developed the feature film Strictly Business and FOX's hit police drama series, New York Undercover, which aired from 1994 until 1998.